splerp/udacity-projects/02 Tournament Results/README.md

 2. To use the tests for the initial database schema, run `python tournament_test.py`
 3. To use the tests for the extended database schema, run `python tournamnet_test2.py`

+## Initial database schema
+- Players can be registered for a single tournament
+- The number of wins for each player can be calculated
+- The swiss pairings for the tournament (based on player wins) can be calculated

+## Extended database schema
+- Multiple tournaments are supported, so any player can register for any number of them
+- If there is an uneven number of players, a bye round is given to one player.
+Steps are taken to ensure players each receive a minimal number of bye rounds
+- As well as winning and losing, players can draw in a match
+- When two players have an equal number of wins, they will be ordered depending on the number of opponent match wins (OMW).
+This is the sum of wins for each of this particular player's opponents

 ## Database Structure
 The tournament database structure aims to be as simple as possible, while providing more complicated views when more detailed information is required.